Gdansk

 Gdansk, Poland's major sea port and an important tourist destination is situated on the Baltic Sea.
 Its once thriving ship building industry has declined.

 Buidings in the historic old town remind me of Amsterdam.
 Extensively damaged in World War II it was rebuilt in the 1950s and 60s.
-The previous German character was deliberately diluted in favour of French and Dutch influences.

 Historical Old Town